-The days of the week according to Hindu Mythology are dedicated to specific planets.
+Use this link to listen to the days of the week.
+According to Hindu Mythology they are dedicated to specific planets.
 They are as follows: Ravivaar- day of Sun (Sunday), Somvaar- day of Moon (Monday), Mangalvaar- day of Mars (Tuesday), Budhvaar- day of Mercury (Wednesday), Guruvaar- day of Jupiter (Thursday), Shukrvaar- day of Venus (Friday) and Shanivaar- day of Saturn (Saturday).
 Week is Hafta or Saptha.

 - slide 3 of 3

 To tell the time in Hindi is easy.
 In India, we use the 12-hour clock.
 To denote the hour we simply say ek baja hai (It is one o’clock), do baje hai (It is two o’clock) and so on till twelve.
 The words subah, dopahar, shaam, raat can be prefixed to the time to indicate whether it is morning, afternoon, evening or night.